 In 2016 my husband and decided to become expats.
 Expat, the slang for expatriate, is a person temporarily or permanently residing in another country other than their native country (thanks Wikipedia).
-We packed up our home and our beloved beagles and moved from sunny Perth in Western Australia to the unknown York, England.
+We packed up our home in sunny Perth, Western Australia and flew our dogs plus shipped all of our belongings to the unknown York, England.

 We had been to England many times and I have family here, but we had never been to Yorkshire.
 We took the word of a friend of friend (plus one online article) to decide the opportunity that had been presented to us was worth taking a punt on.
 We are 4 years down the road now, so here is my perspective on the pros and cons of being an expat.

 - Pros – This can be incredibly exciting.
 New home, new car, new pubs, new cafes … you get the drift.
 We were so excited just to go for our first grocery shop at the Tesco Superstore – sad, I know!
 And despite being heavily pregnant when I arrived, we were out all of the time discovering everything our new town had to offer.
 Whilst we were both working, we felt as though we were on one long holiday being an expat.

 - Cons – On the flip side, this can also be very daunting as a first time expat.
 Where does one buy new sheets, or insurance and which yoghurt do I buy.
 It can be very overwhelming in the beginning.
 But slowly you will discover the shops and brands and restaurants that you like and within no time everything will feel so familiar that you forget it was all so new to you.